What is a Green Amendment?

 What’s Happening in Kentucky?

-Green Amendments For The Generations has been working closely the National Caucus of Environmental Legislators (NCEL).
-GAFTG Founder Maya van Rossum presented at NCEL’s 2019 annual conference to over 150 legislators, educating them on the value and power of a Green Amendment.
-This presentation inspired Representative Josie Raymond (31st LD) to consider such provision for the people of Kentucky, and in January 2021, she proposed a Green Amendment (House Bill 107) in Kentucky.
+Rep Raymond first learned about the Green Amendment Concept when she heard GAFTG Founder Maya van Rossum present at NCEL’s 2019 annual conference to over 150 legislators, educating them on the value and power of a Green Amendment.
+This presentation inspired Representative Josie Raymond (31st LD) to consider such provision for the people of Kentucky.

 Learn about the process to amend the Kentucky Constitution here.
 More Kentucky specific resources and petition coming soon.